indradeepmon/Amazon-clone/README.md

 # Amazon-clone
-This is our clone of Amazon
+This is our AMAZON CLONE